FIC, FICF, and FFSC Designation Rules and Regulations

 This is an advanced markets course for fraternal field agents seeking the knowledge required to both successfully sell life insurance for estate protection purposes and work with other members of the estate planning team.
 The course covers the use of estate liquidity in connection with trusts – both as a funding medium for business agreements and as an effective combination with the estate tax marital deduction.

 The life and health insurance needs of partnerships, close corporations, sole proprietorships and corporations are discussed in this course.
 Also included is information on recognizing the need for business continuation and employee incentive plans.

 Intended to expand your knowledge of financial planning, this course offers an extensive overview of the many investment options available today and their roles in the changing economic picture.

 Candidates for either designation must complete all course work and pass the three exams within three years of initial enrollment in their study program.
 No credit will be given for exams passed outside of the three-year time period.
-Separate three-year time periods apply to the FIC and FICF study programs.
+Separate three-year time periods apply to the FIC, FICF, and FFSC study programs.

 COURSE WORK AND TESTING

 Member societies shall conduct these courses by classroom study, group study, correspondence, or other method by which the student completes every chapter in each text.